 Spam

 Incoming email can be manually marked as spam.
-This email is then placed in Spam.
+This email is then placed in the Spam folder.
 Spam is also located in the Archive.

 ATTENTION!